Understanding Persuasion in Long-Running Agents: Persuasion Propagation

 \section{Persuasion Propagation}

-We study whether exposure to task-irrelevant persuasion, inducing different belief states (belief, disbelief, or neutrality), leads to systematically different downstream execution behavior in LLM agents.
-We refer to this phenomenon as \emph{persuasion propagation}: persuasive influence that persists beyond the point of exposure, affecting the agent's reasoning steps and action in downstream tasks.
-A key property of persuasion propagation is that the persuasive message itself is independent of the underlying task.
+We study whether task-irrelevant persuasion, inducing different belief states (belief, disbelief, or neutrality), leads to systematically different downstream execution behavior in LLM agents.
+We refer to this phenomenon as \emph{persuasion propagation}: persuasive influence that persists beyond the point of exposure and affects the agent's actions in later tasks.
+A key property of persuasion propagation is that the persuasive message itself is independent of the underlying task and whether the model being persuaded affects its later task-execution behavior.

-However, its effects may not be reflected in final task outputs.
-Instead, they could manifest as process-level changes in execution, such as altered exploration patterns, intermediate decision-making, or termination behavior.
-This distinguishes persuasion propagation from prompt injection or instruction-following effects, which typically produce direct and observable changes in model outputs.
+These effects may be reflected in final outputs, process-level behavior, or both.
+They may appear as altered exploration patterns, source selection, query formulation, or termination behavior.
+This distinguishes persuasion propagation from prompt injection or instruction-following effects, where the injected content is typically part of the task context and directly encourages behavioral change.